 You can also report fake reviews on Yell in this way.
 Yell says it only removes reviews if they breach its reviews policy or conditions of use.
 You can remove fake reviews by deleting your account, but this will also delete all reviews and they won’t be restored if you later decide to reopen your account.

-Step 4 – collect and build genuine positive customer reviews
+Collect genuine positive customer reviews

 If you still think the review (reviews) is fake, but these approaches haven’t worked, you should do something to counter the fake negatives.
 Look at implementing an online review management strategy to help you monitor all online reviews.
 And focus on collecting genuine feedback by inviting your customers to review you.

 You can do this by directing your customers to Google, Trustpilot, Facebook, Yelp, Yell or Feefo as part of your customer journey (satisfaction form after-sales for example) or an email marketing strategy.